Skip to content

 Limitations to client use

-• Use is for evaluation only, do not use for production.
+• Use is for evaluation only, don't use for production.

 • You can't run the Notes client while you are running the Domino REST API against your local Notes install.